pierreklintefors/ikaros-3/Source/Kernel/matrix.md

 A matrix is characterised by its rank and its size.
 The rank describes the dimensionality of the matrix.
 A normal two-dimensional matrix has rank 2.
 This can also be called a table.
 A row of floats has rank 1.
 And a single scalar value has rank 0.
 This allows for a matrix algebra over matrices that includes operations that changes the dimensionality of a matrix.

 The size of a matrix is the number of values in each dimensions.
-Foe example, a 2x3 matrix has two rows of three elements each.
+For example, a 2x3 matrix has two rows of three elements each.
 Its rank is 2.

 ## Creating a matrix